ykhemani/vault-transit-key-migration/README.md

-# Securely migration a Vault Transit encryption key from one Vault cluster to another
+# Securely Migrate a Vault Transit encryption key from one Vault cluster to another

 If you're in a situation where you need to migrate a [Vault](https://vaultproject.io) [Transit](https://developer.hashicorp.com/vault/docs/secrets/transit) encryption key from one Vault cluster to another, we can do this securely using the steps described below.